Useful Benchmarks: Skills, Data, and Peer-to-Peer Learning for Farm Success

 Based on the average size of farms in our region, we estimate that this change will impact production on 3010 acres.

-Participating farmers will report that improved decision-making has led to a positive impact on farm financial sustainability in CISA's annual survey of technical assistance participants.
+Participating farmers will report that improved decision-making has led to a positive impact on farm financial sustainability.

 Additional Project Outcomes

-We convened a Zoom meeting on 2/12/21 with Franklin Egan of Pasa and Seth Wilner and Michael Sciabarrasi of UNH Extension to share information about our respective vegetable farm financial benchmark programs.
+We convened a Zoom meeting in winter 2021 with Franklin Egan of Pasa and Seth Wilner and Michael Sciabarrasi of UNH Extension to share information about our respective vegetable farm financial benchmark programs.
 The discussion addressed each group's data collection methodologies, ways of managing and presenting financial benchmark data (including how to account for COVID-related idiosyncrasies ), and strengths and weaknesses of each team's approach.
-This was a useful and productive conversation.
+In spring 2023, we had a similar conversation with Jennifer Hashley of the New Entry Sustainable Farming Project.
+New Entry is coordinating a benchmarking project with very small farmers operating on farm incubator sites.
+Both of these conversations were useful and productive.

 CISA staffer Kristen Wilmer and Pasa Sustainable Agriculture staffer Sarah Bay Nawa gave a presentation about this project at 2022 Northeast Organic Farming Association Summer Conference.